 As we know that the cost of conventional brick is 8 Rs/brick.
-Manufacturing cost of sand brick is less than the cost of conventional brick of same size.
+Cost of manufactured brick is less than the cost of conventional brick of same size.
 So this brick is economical than conventional brick.

-VII.
-CONCLUSION
+VII.CONCLUSION

 According to the discussion of results the following conclusions are derived by this study: